-- With web access on mobile devices being so popular, and popular platforms such as iOS and Android having fully-fledged accessibility tools, it is important to consider the accessibility of your web content on these plartforms.
+With web access on mobile devices being so popular, and popular platforms such as iOS and Android having fully-fledged accessibility tools, it is important to consider the accessibility of your web content on these platforms.
 This article looks at mobile-specific accessibility considerations.

 - Accessibility troubleshooting

-- In the assessment for this module, we present to you a simple site with a number of accessibility issues that you need to diagnose and fix.
+In the assessment for this module, we present to you a simple site with several accessibility issues that you need to diagnose and fix.